bring paradigm change: vision zero for road safety in india

 The 31st road safety week 2020 is over.
 Once more, India’s dubious record on road safety was the front and centre of the conversation.
 The country, unfortunately, has the distinction of being the road traffic death capital of the world, at least in terms of the official statistics.

-Between the first and the thirty-first road safety week, road traffic fatalities tripled from 50,000 per year to 150,000 per year.
-So, why are we not able to tame the road crashes or road accidents as they are commonly known as in our country?
+Between the first and the 31st road safety week, road traffic fatalities tripled from 50,000 per year to 150,000 per year.
+So, why are we not able to tame road crashes or road accidents as they are commonly known in our country?
 That’s because we have still not understood the science of road safety.
 Let me explain a little.

 First, we need to understand that road safety is not just an “accident”.
 The term ‘accident’ means an event that happens by chance or that is without apparent or deliberate cause.